elec-e8408-mini-project-2025/project-documentation/design-report.md

 :::

-### Option 2
+### Option 2: convenience script

-configure config.ini
+First select the correct smartwatch version from config.ini.
+Then use the convenience script:

 ```console
 ./install.sh
 ```

-This convenience script provides the option to enable the web application to start on startup so it is usually recommended to be used.

 ::: {.callout-tip}
 The config.ini contains LilyGo T-Watch versions V2 and V3.
-To change the T-Watch version, change which version is uncommented.
+To change the T-Watch version, uncomment the version to use and comment the version that is not to be used.
 V3 is not officially supported, but both V2 and V3 T-Watches were used during development stage.

 - When V2 is selected, the GPS module in V2 is used.
 - With V3 distance is calculated based on an hard coded step length as detailed in the SRS.